device42/device42-docs/docs/integration/external-integrations/device42-jira-integration.md

 _*If you are looking to integrate Device42 with Jira Service Management and/or Jira Cloud, see the [Device42-Jira Service Management/Cloud integration page.](device42-jira-cloud-integration.mdx)_

-### Device42-Jira self-hosted Integration Feature Overview
+### Device42-jira Self-hosted Integration Features

 The Device42-Jira integration offers users the following functionality: